find a Clinician/Physician

 All lasers will function most efficiently when appropriate power densities (fluences) are used in conjunction with proper technique.
 Tissue should be held under constant tension to distract the tissues, thereby exposing the plane of dissection and maintaining good exposure.
 This requires about twice the amount of “pull” or force, as that is required for conventional surgical techniques.

-Cutting should be done in a single pass of the laser, with care being taken to avoid rapid, back and forth type motions, which create multiple planes of dissection and undue bleeding.
-The full thickness of tissue to be cut should be incised by advancing the beam (i.e. your hand) slowly along the proposed line of incision.
+Cutting should be done in a single pass of the laser, with care being taken to avoid rapid, back-and-forth type motions, which create multiple planes of dissection and undue bleeding.
+The full thickness of tissue to be cut should be incised by advancing the beam (i.e., your hand) slowly along the proposed line of incision.

 Liquefied fat should be aspirated or blotted.
-This prevents flash flaming of the liquefied fat (in the case of the CO2 laser), reduces the transmission of thermal energy to the tissues and permits more efficient incision by enabling more direct interaction between the laser and the tissues to be incised.
+This prevents flash flaming of the liquefied fat (in the case of the CO2 laser), reduces the transmission of thermal energy to the tissues, and permits more efficient incision by enabling more direct interaction between the laser and the tissues to be incised.

 The concept that “water is your friend” is important when using a CO2 laser.
-Delicate dissection around nerves, tendons, vessels and other structures can be accomplished safely by infiltrating local anesthetic or saline into the tissue plane below the intended target.
+Delicate dissection around nerves, tendons, vessels, and other structures can be accomplished safely by infiltrating local anesthetic or saline into the tissue plane below the intended target.
 This forms a natural barrier to penetration by the laser beam until or unless the surgeon vaporizes this layer.
 This principle may be coupled with the use of solutions containing epinephrine to enhance the hemostatic effect of the laser by promoting local vasoconstriction.
 This technique is useful when performing procedures such as hemorrhoidectomy.
 A similar technique is useful when performing hemorrhoidectomy with the KTP and Nd:YAG lasers.
 However, these wavelengths are easily transmitted through water or saline.
 Therefore, an opaque optical backstop should be used.
 The surgeon should also recognize that absorption of laser energy by the backstop can heat these instruments and result in thermal damage if they are used carelessly or for prolonged periods without stopping to permit them to cool.

 Practical Considerations:

-A CO2 laser is useful for the incision, excision and vaporization (ablation) of tissues.
+A CO2 laser is useful for the incision, excision, and vaporization (ablation) of tissues.
 The surgeon should generally select the minimum spot size and the highest fluence that can be managed safely.
 This increases the efficiency and speed of the procedure and enhances hemostasis.
 A 125mm handpiece is the most commonly used delivery device for free-hand application.
 Using the beam in focus will produce optimal results for skin incisions and fine dissection of tissues.
 Defocusing the beam permits greater transfer of heat to the underlying tissues and improves hemostasis during the division of muscular and parenchymatous organ tissues.
-Tissues should be maintained under constant traction to facilitate the dissection and the surgeon should maintain a relatively slow, steady hand speed.
+Tissues should be maintained under constant traction to facilitate the dissection, and the surgeon should maintain a relatively slow, steady hand speed.
 It is also important to divide tissues completely in a V-shaped plane in order to achieve the maximum speed and efficiency.
 Liquefied fat should be aspirated to increase efficiency and present flash fires due to the diesel effect.
-CO2 lasers capable of generating outputs greater that 60W can be used for effective and efficient ablation of bulky lesions and expeditious debridements of large areas.
+CO2 lasers capable of generating outputs greater than 60W can be used for effective and efficient ablation of bulky lesions and expeditious debridements of large areas.

 CO2 laser waveguides are available for both open and laparoscopic use.
 Rigid waveguides are capable of carrying high fluences, while flexible waveguides are more practical for outputs of 30W or less.
 These delivery systems are not practical for skin incisions but have been used for numerous other applications.

 Laser utilization offers several advantages during operative laparoscopy.
-Dissection and hemostasis in areas of inflammation and scar can be facilitated and the potential for stray energy damage, which is a known hazard of electrosurgery, can be minimized.
-Although virtually all laser wavelengths have found some utility in laparoscopic procedures, the KTP:YAG, holmium and YAG laser with sculpted fibers or contact tips are the most versatile and are the least intrusive on endoscopic visualization.
+Dissection and hemostasis in areas of inflammation and scar can be facilitated, and the potential for stray energy damage, which is a known hazard of electrosurgery, can be minimized.
+Although virtually all laser wavelengths have found some utility in laparoscopic procedures, the KTP:YAG, holmium, and YAG laser with sculpted fibers or contact tips are the most versatile and are the least intrusive on endoscopic visualization.
 The argon laser requires the use of camera and/or eye gear filters that alter the color of the image and can decrease the intensity of the image as much as 70%.
 These systems often employ a shutter mechanism that engages the eye safety filter only when the laser is being fired.

 All of the fiber capable lasers can be used under water or saline irrigation and are effective in cases with edema.
 However, the surgeon must understand the laser tissue interaction for the particular wavelength and delivery system chosen in order to minimize the potential for iatrogenic injury.
 For example, the Nd:YAG laser is capable of photocoagulating as much as 2cm tissue when applied in a free-beam mode, with much of the photothermal coagulation occurring 4mm beneath the target surface.
 Using a contact tip or sculpted fiber results in much of the laser energy being absorbed at the tip of the instrument and thereby produces zones of coagulation similar to these seen with electrosurgical devices or the KTP/532 laser.

-Generally speaking, the fiber capable lasers are easier to learn to use initially, since the surgeon is able to maintain tactile feedback as the fibers contact the tissues.
+Generally speaking, the fiber-capable lasers are easier to learn to use initially, since the surgeon is able to maintain tactile feedback as the fibers contact the tissues.
 These lasers should generally not be used for skin incision and are best used on tissues deep to the dermis.
-The power densities, and hence speed of action of argon, KTP and holmium lasers may be increased by using smaller fibers if desired.
+The power densities, and hence speed of action of argon, KTP, and holmium lasers may be increased by using smaller fibers if desired.
 Contact Nd:YAG tips and sculpted fibers behave most like optically-driven cautery with cutting speed and efficiency reaching a plateau once the tip is heated.
 The surgeon should remember that these tips can remain quite hot for several seconds after the beam is deactivated.
 Iatrogenic injury or adherence to the wound can occur at this time if careless tissue contact occurs.

 Pulsed dye lasers are also used in general surgical procedures, particularly for the management of common duct stones at the time of cholecystectomy or during perioperative ERCP.
 These laser systems are also quite helpful in the fragmentation of renal and ureteral calculi.